-Our journey began in St Andrew’s Secondary, an East End Glasgow school, where we developed the programme over 5 years.
+Our journey began in St Andrew’s Secondary, in the East End of Glasgow school, where we developed the programme over 5 years.
 The evidence was soon overwhelming that MCR mentoring made a huge difference on young people’s confidence and engagement with school.
-We have since expanded across all Glasgow secondaries and are now expanding into new Local Authorities across Scotland.
+We have since expanded across all Glasgow secondaries and into new Local Authorities across Scotland.

 Our vision is that every care-experienced and disadvantaged young person in the country gets the same education outcomes, career opportunities and life chances as every other young person.